The Expert Manual to Assessing Tree Risk

-Tree safety is an essential aspect of property maintenance, especially in protecting your property from the risk of injury and damage from falling trees.
-But how do you know if there is a tree in your yard that is at risk of falling?
-In this article, we’ll explore the key indicators to be looking for, and offer expert advice to help you identify whether a tree is in danger of falling and if the tree needs to be removed by an expert.
+Tree safety is an important aspect of maintaining your property especially in protecting your property from the risk of injury and damage from falling trees.
+How do you determine when the tree you have on your property is at risk of falling?
+In this article, we will explore the key warning signs to watch out for and offer tips from an expert to help you determine if a tree is at risk of falling and if the tree needs to be removed by an expert.

 Leaning Trunk or Crown

-One of the first signs to be aware of is a leaning trunk , or crown.
-If the trunk isn’t horizontal or the crown is tilting in one direction, it could be a sign it is at risk of falling.
+One of the most obvious signs to look out for is a leaning trunk , or crown.
+If the trunk isn’t horizontal or the crown is tilted in one direction, it could suggest an area where the tree could be at risk of falling.

-Another indication to look for are cracks or holes within the tree’s trunk.
-These could weaken the tree’s structure and make it more susceptible to fall.
+Another sign to look out for are cracks or holes inside the trunk.
+These can weaken the tree’s structure and make it more prone to fall.

 Dead or dying branches